TWME-TW/WorldEditSync/README.md

   - The plugin uses the `worldeditsync.sync` permission to control which players can use the synchronization feature.
 By default, this permission is granted to all players.

 - **Commands:**
   - There are no commands required to use this plugin.
-Clipboard synchronization happens automatically when players copy or cut using WorldEdit and switch servers.
+Clipboard synchronization happens automatically when players copy or cut using WorldEdit or FastAsyncWorldEdit and switch servers.

 ## Development